tinacms/tina.io/content/guides/nextjs/github-open-authoring/configure-custom-app.md

 ---
-title: Configure the Custom App
+title: Configure the Custom App File
 ---

-Now we need to step up TinaCMS to work with Github.
+Now we will set up TinaCMS to work with the GitHub App.
 First, create a new file in the `pages` directory called `_app.tsx`.
 This is a special file in Next.js that allows us to configure a [custom app](https://nextjs.org/docs/advanced-features/custom-app).
 Our custom `_app.tsx` will do a few things:

 1. **Create the TinaCMS instance**
 2. **Register the GithubClient:** The client allows us to authenticate with GitHub.
 All requests using the `GithubClient` gets passed through a proxy on our site.
 This allows us to securely attach the authentication tokens on the backend.